Admissions

 You may need to request official military transcripts from multiple (two) sites:

-Learn more about possible transfer credit at Ohio Transfer to Degree Guarantee and at ACE Military Guide.
+Learn more about possible transfer credit at Ohio Transfer to Degree Guarantee, ACE Military Guide and Ohio Department of Higher Education.

 You can also earn credit for what you know.
 Learn more about credit for prior learning and experience.
 There is no charge when through your Joint Service Transcript.